Why more states need to

 Electric bikes (eBikes) are gaining traction as a means of transportation in the United States after enjoying years of popularity in Europe.
 Anyone can ride them, from the most seasoned bike rider to someone who hasn’t biked since childhood.
 EBikes have the potential to expand bike riding to new audiences and keep people riding bikes throughout their lives.

 But some confusion around how and where electric bikes can be ridden is dampening their growth potential and as an emerging technology, they require clear regulations to govern their use and create stability in the marketplace.

 Lack of Regulation

 In the United States, at the federal level, the U.S. Consumer Product Safety Commission regulates eBikes for the purpose of product safety for manufacturing and first sale.
 States decide how eBikes can be used on streets and bike paths.
 Over time, without clear guidance, states adopted outdated rules governing the use of eBikes — some treating them like human-powered bicycles, some treating them like motor vehicles, and everything in between.
 Some have no regulation whatsoever.

 Taking Steps toward Clarity

-Since 2014, with leadership team from PeopleForBikes, the national bicycle advocacy group and bicycle industry trade association, close to 30 states have passed a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
+Since 2014, with leadership team from PeopleForBikes, the national bicycle advocacy group and bicycle industry trade association, more than 30 states have passed a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
 This model legislation defines three common classes of eBikes (based on speed, wattage, and operation), and allows states to decide which types of bicycle infrastructure each class can use (typically Class 1 and Class 2 eBikes are allowed wherever traditional bikes are allowed).
 It also requires eBike makers to place a highly visible sticker on the frame to indicate an eBike’s Class.